joemoose/psiops/docs/combat.md

 	If you use your action to move again, you make two moves, which counts as sprinting.

 Complex actions that take more than 6 seconds may require multiple combat rounds to complete.
 See [Mission Clocks](playing.md#mission-clocks).
-Minor actions, such as shouting, moving through a door, or dropping an item, are free and don’t count as your 1 action.
+Minor actions, such as shouting, moving through a doorway, or dropping an item, are free and don’t count as your 1 action.

 In each round of combat, both your squad and the opposing force take turns moving and taking actions, each as a group.
 Determining which side takes the first turn is described in the following section.

-### The First Round and Initiative Roll
+### First Round and Initiative Roll

 Whether you act before the enemy in the **first** round of combat is determined by an *initiative roll*.
 Roll **2D6 + TACTICS** and apply the result as follows: